RelationalAI/rai-sdk-python/relationalai-snowflake-sdk/README.md

-# The RelationalAI Software Development Kit for Snowflake Snowpark
+# The RelationalAI Software Development Kit for Snowflake Snowpark Python

 The RelationalAI (RAI) SDK for Python enables developers to access the RAI APIs from Snowflake Snowpark.